 The optimality and the soundness of our results.
-As hinted before, SIM-Security in the RO model with a constant number of RO calls is impossible to achieve.
 It is easy to see that SIM-Security in the standard model but for schemes with procedures of running-time dependent on the number of queries is impossible as well.
-Thus, our results are optimal.
+Moreover, we think that SIM-Security in the RO model with a constant number of RO calls is impossible to achieve as well, though we were not able to prove an impossibility result for it and leave to future work to set positive or negative results.
 Anyway, one could object that whether we instantiate the RO with any concrete hash function, the resulting scheme is not "SIM-Secure" due to the impossibility results.
 This problem is also shared with the constructions for the RO model of De Caro et al. [DIJ+13] and Boneh et al. [BSW11].
 What does it mean?
 What the impossibility results say is that there are adversaries for which there exists no simulator though we do not know any concrete attacks on these schemes.
 This is different from the counter-examples of Canetti et al. [CGH98] where they were presented signature schemes provably secure in the RO model but concretely insecure when instantiated with any hash function.
 In our view, this could merely mean that general definitions of SIM-Security are too strong.
 Along this direction, the works of De Caro and Iovino [CI13] and Agrawal et al. [AAB+13] provide another way to overcome this limitation.